Chicago and North Western R-1 class: Service

 The R-1 locomotives were primarily designed as dual-service locomotives to pull both passenger and freight trains.
 Because the R-1s were larger and heavier than any other C&NW locomotive before them, their route availability was drastically limited, so the C&NW initiated a program to upgrade their entire rail infrastructure to accommodate them.
 The railroad rebuilt several miles of trackage and bridges with enough heavy weight to support an R-1.
 Existing roundhouse stalls proved to be too short for the R-1s to fit inside, so some of them were extended to allow the R-1s to be serviced indoors, and bigger roundhouses and terminals were eventually constructed to allow room for larger locomotives.

 By the end of 1902, the R-1s were allowed to operate on certain routes on the Wisconsin Division, but they were restricted from running anywhere on the Iowa and Minnesota divisions until 1910.
-By the 1920s, the C&NW had completed many miles of track upgrades for use by the R-1s, but the locomotives were still restricted from running on certain branchlines, due to short, light-weight turntables; some turntables were replaced with extended wye tracks for easier turning.
-In 1939, the railroad's program to upgrade their rail infrastructure for the R-1s had ended; by which time, the R-1's limited route availabilities were lifted, and they were permitted to travel anywhere on the C&NW system, when necessary.
+By the 1920s, the C&NW had completed many miles of track upgrades for use by the R-1s and other large locomotives, but the R-1s were still restricted from running on certain branchlines, due to short, light-weight turntables; some turntables were replaced with extended wye tracks for easier turning.
+By 1939, the R-1's limited route availabilities were lifted, and they were permitted to travel anywhere on the C&NW system, when necessary.

 When steam-heated passenger cars became common on branch lines, several of the R-1s could not pull passenger trains, due to their lack of steam-heating equipment.
 All forty Walschaerts-powered R-1s were built with steam-heating and air signal line equipment, so they were assigned to passenger service for most of their working spans.
 Some R-1s were also used to pull the C&NW's Flambeau 400 connection trains between Watersmeet, Michigan and Monico, Wisconsin.
 While the C&NW acquired larger locomotives after 1908, such as the Z class 2-8-0 "Consolidations" from 1909, the J class 2-8-2 "Mikados" from 1913, and the H class 4-8-4 "Northerns" from 1929, none of them could replace the R-1s on many of the railroad's routes, due to weight restrictions.
 After 1920, the R-1s were primarily relegated to branch line services, but they were still occasionally used to pull mainline trains and for switching services.